dlstreamer/dlstreamer/docs/source/dev_guide/model_preparation.md

 # Model Preparation

-When getting started with Intel® DL Streamer, the best way to obtain a collection of models ready for use in video analytics pipelines is to run [download_omz_models.sh](https://github.com/open-edge-platform/edge-ai-libraries/tree/release-1.2.0/libraries/dl-streamer/samples/download_omz_models.sh)
+When getting started with DL Streamer, the best way to obtain a collection of models ready for use in video analytics pipelines is to run [download_omz_models.sh](https://github.com/open-edge-platform/edge-ai-libraries/tree/release-1.2.0/libraries/dl-streamer/samples/download_omz_models.sh)